Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Related work

-{\bf Optimistic exploration.} Pessimistic initialisation \cite{rashid2020optimistic} and learning policy that maximizes a lower confidence bound value could suffer a pessimistic underexploration problem~\cite{ciosek2019better}.
+{\bf Optimistic exploration}.
+Pessimistic initialisation~\cite{rashid2020optimistic} and learning policy that maximizes a lower-confidence bound value could suffer pessimistic underexploration problem~\cite{ciosek2019better}.
 Optimistic exploration is a promising solution to ease the above problem by applying the principle of optimism in the face of uncertainty~\cite{brafman2002r}.
-Disagreement~\cite{pathak2019self} and EMI~\cite{kim2019emi} considered uncertainty as intrinsic motivation to encourage agents to explore the high uncertainty areas of the environment.
-Uncertainty punishment proposed in this paper can also be a particular intrinsic motivation.
-Different with~\cite{pathak2019self, kim2019emi} which usually choose the weighting $\ge 0$ to encourage exploration, punished Bellman backup using the weighting $\le 0$ to control value bias.
+Disagreement~\cite{pathak2019self} and EMI~\cite{kim2018emi} considered uncertainty as intrinsic motivation to encourage agent to explore the high uncertainty areas of the environment.
+Uncertainty punishment proposed in this paper can also be thought of as a special intrinsic motivation.
+Different with~\cite{pathak2019self, kim2018emi} which usually choose the weighting $\ge 0$ to encourage exploration, UPQ using the weighting $\le 0$ to control value bias.

-SUNRISE~\cite{lee2021sunrise} proposed an optimistic exploration that chooses the action that maximizes an upper confidence bound~\cite{chen2017ucb} of Q-functions.
-OAC~\cite{ciosek2019better} proposed an off-policy exploration policy that is adjusted to a linear fit of upper bounds to the critic with the maximum Kullback-Leibler(KL) divergence constraining between the exploration policies and the target policy.
-Most importantly, our work provides a unified framework for the under-overestimation trade-off.
+SUNRISE~\cite{lee2020sunrise} proposed an optimistic exploration that chooses the action that maximizes an upper-confidence bound (UCB)~\cite{chen2017ucb} of Q-functions.
+OAC~\cite{ciosek2019better} proposed an off-policy exploration strategy that is adjusted to a linear fit of UCB to the critic with the maximum KL divergence constraining between the exploration policy and the target policy.